 Results

 Our system requires installing two calibrators in two different phases of a house.
-Then based on the calibrator data, it creates two different functions F1 and F2 for two phases P1 and P2.
+Then, based on the calibrator data, it creates two different functions F1 and F2 for two phases P1 and P2.
 During the evaluation, we also considered the case of using just one calibrator in one of the phases.
 Therefore for each home, we calculated the accuracy for all three possible cases: using just one calibrator in P1, using just one calibrator in P2, and using both calibrators in both phases.
 It should be noted that during all of our deployments, both calibrators were installed in both of the phases all the time.
-But as we have recorded both of the functions F1 and F2 for P1 and P2, respectively; we just used F1 to predict current in both P1 and P2 and F2 to predict current in both P1 and P2.
+But as we recorded both of the functions F1 and F2 for P1 and P2, respectively; we just used F1 to predict current in both P1 and P2 and F2 to predict current in both P1 and P2.
 Table 2 shows the summary of all the deployment results.

+From Table 2, we see that the average accuracy across all the deployments while using two calibrators is 95.0%.
+This shows the robustness of our system in predicting real power across different breaker panels and placement.
+It should be noted that [11] achieved an accuracy of 97.36%, however Patel et al. only calculated apparent power step changes in a controlled environment with a few fixed appliances while our experiments calculated accuracy with real power obtained in real environment with natural electrical activities for longer durations.